wvdlaan/todomvc/README.md

 Now you have the evaluate `(d/defcomponent Header ...)` with `ctrl-enter`.

 Enter some todo's in the list to check the new placeholder.

+## Compiling todomvc.cljs

+Let's check this change in the browser.

+1. Refresh the browser
+2. Enter some items

+Hmm, the new functionality for :placeholder has not reached the browser.
+Let's fix this by re-compiling todomvc.js.

+1. Save changes to `render.cljs` in Light Table with `ctrl-s`
+2. Recompile todomvc.js with `lein cljsbuild once`
+3. Refresh the browser
+4. Enter some items

 That's it for now.
 I hope you enjoyed the walkthrough.